kevindupas/fstlab/resources/terms/en.md

 ### Article 1: Purpose

-These Terms and Conditions (T&Cs) govern the use of the "FST-Web" website.
+These Terms and Conditions (T&Cs) govern the use of the "FST-LAB" website.
 By accessing this site, you fully accept these T&Cs.

 ### Article 2: Site Access